Bachelor of Science (Honours) Surveying

 Programme NameBachelor of Science (Honours) in Surveying

-JSSV08 (Application for subsidised places under the Study Subsidy Scheme for Designated Professions/Sectors via JUPAS)
+JUPAS Catalogue No. – For Year 1 Entry JSSV08 (Application for Year-1-entry subsidised places under Study Subsidy Scheme for Designated Professions/Sectors [SSSDP] via JUPAS)

-Programme Code – For Year 3 EntryDS125107 (Application for self-financed places via VTC Web-based Admissions System)
+Programme Code – For Year 3 EntryDS145107 (Application for Year-3-entry subsidised places under SSSDP via VTC Web-based Admission System)

 Medium of InstructionEnglish

-Venue(s)Teaching would be conducted at THEi (Chai Wan) campuses.
+Venue(s)Teaching would be conducted in THEi (Chai Wan) campus.

 |Bachelor of Science (Honours) in Surveying

 QF Level: 5

 QR Registration No.: 16/000216/L5